Robert R. Williams

 Among his awards were the Elliott Cresson Medal in 1940 and the Perkin Medal in 1947.
+He was elected to both the American Philosophical Society and the United States National Academy of Sciences.
 His brother was Roger J. Williams, another important chemist at the time and discoverer of Vitamin B5.

 Life

 He was born in Nellore, India to Baptist missionaries.
 He moved to the United States when he was ten.
 In the early 1900s, Williams studied at Ottawa University and eventually procured a master's degree at the University of Chicago in 1908.
 He then spent some time teaching in the Philippines.
 After returning to the United States, he worked for Bell Telephone Laboratories from 1915, until he retired in 1945.

 A resident of Summit, New Jersey, Williams died there at the age of 79 on October 2, 1965.